codedoubt/ColorKik/README.md

 # Color Kik
 This is an open source site to generate color palettes from images.
-A color palette generating site using images <a href="https://colorkik.com">ColorKik</a>.
+Check the site at <a href="https://colorkik.com">ColorKik</a>.

 # samples